jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 <div align=center><img src="imgs/v1/9.png" alt="drawing" width="300"/></div>

-The multiplexer can be described by the following *Data Flow* VHDL statement:
+The multiplexer can be described by the following *Data Flow* verilog statement:

 m <= (NOT (s) AND x) OR (s AND y);